 Once a new medicine has been launched and made available to patients there is often considerable work to be done by the NHS locally to ensure there are systems and services in place to enable patients to access these medicines.
 Bayer works with GP practices, CCGs, Hospital Trusts and Academic Health Science Networks (AHSN) in England and their equivalents across the UK to support these activities with the provision of medical services and the secondment of personnel with the required experience into these organisations.

-This support is fully documented in Joint Working Agreements or Medical Education Goods and Services, all of which have to go through a thorough medical and legal review before they can be implemented by Bayer but also by the organisations that are being supported.
+This support is fully documented in Collaborative Working, including Joint Working Agreements, all of which have to go through a thorough medical and legal review before they can be implemented by Bayer but also by the organisations that are being supported.

 Bayer also supports patient organisations and charities in their work to ensure that patients have access to the highest quality information and advice, informing them about their condition and empowering them to make informed decisions with their health care professionals..